xgrommx/rx-book/content/observable/observable_methods/case.md

 {% endif %}

 Uses selector to determine which source in sources to use.
-There is an alias 'switchCase' for browsers <IE9.
+There is an alias `switchCase` for browsers <IE9.

 ### Arguments
 1. `selector` *(`Function`)*: The function which extracts the value for to test in a case statement.